-Deep Teeth Cleaning
+Deep Teeth Cleaning Hamilton ON

 The initial stage of treatment for periodontal disease is usually a thorough cleaning that may include scaling or root planing.
 The objective of these non-surgical procedures is to remove etiologic agents such as dental plaque and tartar, or calculus, which cause gingival inflammation and disease.

 What Do the Procedures Entail?

 Dr. Shankman will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.

-When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed.
+When scaling is performed, calculus and plaque that attaches to the tooth surfaces are removed.
 The process especially targets the area below the gum line, along the root.
 Scaling is performed with a special dental tool called an ultrasonic scaling tool.
 The scaling tool usually includes an irrigation process that can be used to deliver an antimicrobial agent below the gums to help reduce oral bacteria.

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
 In some cases, Dr. Shankman may place antibiotic fibers in the periodontal pockets after scaling and planing.
-This may be done to control infection and to encourage normal healing.
+This may be done to control infection and encourage normal healing.